bodrick/awesome/README.md

 *   [Feramance/qBitrr](https://github.com/Feramance/qBitrr) - A simple Python script to talk to qBittorrent and Arr's
 *   [StuffAnThings/qbit\_manage](https://github.com/StuffAnThings/qbit_manage) - This tool will help manage tedious tasks in qBittorrent and automate them.
 Tag, categorize, remove Orphaned data, remove unregistered torrents and much much more.
 *   [josephmisiti/awesome-machine-learning](https://github.com/josephmisiti/awesome-machine-learning) - A curated list of awesome Machine Learning frameworks, libraries and software.
+*   [modal-labs/quillman](https://github.com/modal-labs/quillman) - A chat app that transcribes audio in real-time, streams back a response from a language model, and synthesizes this response as natural-sounding speech.
 *   [monalabs/mona-openai](https://github.com/monalabs/mona-openai) -
 *   [bentoml/OpenLLM](https://github.com/bentoml/OpenLLM) - Run any open-source LLMs, such as Llama 3.1, Gemma, as OpenAI compatible API endpoint in the cloud.
 *   [mlflow/mlflow](https://github.com/mlflow/mlflow) - Open source platform for the machine learning lifecycle